Skip to main content

 • Work side-by-side with a nutrition professional in the community to gain hands-on work experience.

-• Participate in 50 hours of service learning for personal and academic development.
+• Participate in service learning for professional and academic development.

-• Join the Society for Nutrition Education and Behavior or the Student Association for Nutrition & Dietetics to build your network of other nutrition professionals.
+• Join the Society for Nutrition Education and Behavior, Student Association for Nutrition & Dietetics or the North Dakota Nutrition Council to build your network of other nutrition professionals.

 • The nutrition major is complementary to specialty certifications such as Non-Profit Leadership, personal trainer or dietary manager.